alireza-keivan/face-emotion-recognition-/README.md

 ## Future Work

-- **Data Augmentation**: Apply transformations to increase dataset size.
+- **Data Augmentation**: Improve robustness by augmenting the dataset.
-- **Advanced Architectures**: Experiment with deeper models or pretrained networks.
+- **Advanced Architectures**: Experiment with deeper or pretrained models (e.g., ResNet, VGG).
-- **Real-time Deployment**: Enable real-time emotion recognition with a webcam.
+- **Real-time Deployment**: Deploy a real-time emotion recognition system using webcams.

 ---

 ## Contributing

 Contributions are welcome!
-Feel free to fork this repository, create a new branch, and submit a pull request.
+Feel free to fork the repository, create a new branch, and submit a pull request.

 ---